python/cpython/Doc/howto/doanddont.rst

 Consider the case the file gets deleted between the time the call to :func:`os.path.exists` is made and the time :func:`open` is called.
-That means the last line will throw an :exc:`IOError`.
+That means the last line will raise an :exc:`IOError`.
 The same would happen if *file* exists but has no read permission.
 Since testing this on a normal machine on existing and non-existing files make it seem bugless, that means in testing the results will seem fine, and the code will get shipped.
 Then an unhandled